bryancshepherd/bryancshepherd.github.io/index.md

 In addition to the lights you need:

-**1. Software to build/design the sequences (the patterns of lights)** This show was built in xLights.
+**1. Software to build/design the sequences (the patterns of lights)**
+* This show was built in xLights.
 It is open source and is one of the top two or three most popular programs used by non-professionals.

 **2. Software to schedule and run the sequences**
-The current setup uses Falcon Player (abbreviated FPP for some reason) running on a raspberry Pi.
+* The current setup uses Falcon Player (abbreviated FPP for some reason) running on a raspberry Pi.

-**3. A device that maps the software outputs to the individual lights** This is called a controller.
-The controller for this year's show is an AlphaPix 4
+**3. A device that maps the software outputs to the individual lights**
+* This device is called a controller.
+The controller for this year's show is an AlphaPix 4.

-**4. Software to translate the xLights sequences into something the controller can understand** FPP and the raspberry Pi handle this, as well.
+**4. Software to translate the xLights sequences into something the controller can understand**
+* FPP and the raspberry Pi handle this, as well.

 ### How long does it take to program a sequence?
 This is my first year so there was a lot for me to learn.
 It took quite a long time to program just the couple of song you hear in the show.
 Now that I know how to do it I am a little faster, but I don't think it will ever take less than 4-5 hours to do a 3-4 minute song.